Garrettjson/flip-disc/README.md

 Flip‑disc (aka flip‑dot) displays flip small discs to show black/white pixels.
 This repo provides an end‑to‑end stack to render content and drive real hardware.

 - Server: Python FastAPI app that maps a virtual canvas to physical panels and writes RS‑485 with stable pacing
-- Orchestrator: Bun/TypeScript app that drives workers via WebSocket ticks and forwards frames to the server
+- Orchestrator: Bun/TypeScript app that drives JS workers as threads and forwards frames to the server
 - Workers: Python processes that render frames on demand and post them as 1‑bit RBM bitmaps